 Growing up in a political family, Tessa joined her first political party at 14.
 Her interest in progressive politics & economics continues.

 Donald Trump came into power on the back of hope and hatred.
 A man of lacklustre character, illustrating all that is frowned upon by Christianity, civilized behaviour, and accepted etiquette, he had sufficient supporters to gain him the presidency of the most powerful military country on earth.
-His ascendency to POTUS has raised many questions but, perhaps, the most pertinent ought to be, “Who are these people who supported Trump?” and “Can they not see that he is incapable of what he is promising?”
+His ascendency to POTUS has raised many questions but, perhaps, the most pertinent ought to be, "Now that he is gone, why are they still here?"

 Profile of a Trump Supporter